 2 – How to Manage the Management of Change Process

-It’s critical that your management of change process is consistent each time, both in terms of analyzing changes and implementing them.
-When your process is inconsistent or waivers from MOC to MOC, so too will the effectiveness of your change management operations.
+It’s critical that your management of change process consistent each time, both in terms of analyzing changes and implementing them.
+When your process is inconsistent or waivers from MOC project to MOC project, so too will the effectiveness of your change management operations.